 Your goal is to keep your resume brief and not lengthy.
 Apply professional fonts, and if possible, try to format it on one page.

 Recruiters go on skimming your resume for the most relevant information.
 So, try to keep it simple yet sophisticated.
-Keep it concise, use active language, along with doing proofreads with necessary edits.
+Keep it concise, use active language, and proofread with necessary edits.

-Conducting a virtual interview, have the camera at eye level and position yourself such that you are visible from waist up.
-Your facial expression and hand gestures will help you to succeed in the interview.
+Conducting a virtual interview, have the camera at eye level, and position yourself to be visible from the waist up.
+Your facial expression and hand gestures will help you succeed in the interview.

 A brief introduction or summary about yourself might trigger the interviewer’s interest to go further.

 It is advisable to have an extra copy or handout of your resume and past projects.
-It refreshes the recruiter’s memories of why they think you fit for the job profile.
+It refreshes the recruiter’s memories of why they think you fit the job profile job interview.

 The hiring person might keep the hard copy of your resume in front of them throughout the conversation.

 Sincerely thank the interviewer for their time for you and give them a firm handshake.
 Beforehand, you can ask if they have any further questions.
-Last minutes in an interview are important, so end it on a positive note.
+The last minutes in an interview are important, so end it positively.